ericrkuo/GameMakerDSL/README.md

 TEXT: [a-zA-Z0-9]+;
 ```

-## Notes about our Game
-- Coordinate system (origin is top left at (0,0), each game unit is 50 pixels)
-- Walls can overlap with each other and explain our reasoning: otherwise too restrictive on users and harder for them to debug conflicting walls

 ## User Study Summary
 We conducted the final user study as follows:

 1. explain the grammar of our DSL
-2. show the user what a desired output (game) looks like
+2. show the user what the desired output (game) looks like
 3. ask them to recreate the desired output using our grammar
 4. compare the users code with our desired input (code that should generate the desired output)